-Elementary Clinical Practice II
+ED 6512 (6) Elementary Clinical Practice II

-Full-time, supervised clinical practice experience in a public or private elementary school.
+Full-HTMe, supervised clinical practice experience in a

+public or private elementary school.
 Culminating experience that involves practical application of professional and pedagogical knowledge, skills, and dispositions in a school setting.
-Opportunities to engage in reflective practices, such as planning, implementing, and assessing curriculum initiatives and projects.
+Opportunities to engage in refl practices, such as planning, implementing, and assessing curriculum initiatives and projects.